ASSOCIATE PROFESSOR, ISLAMIC WORLD/MIDDLE EAST HISTORY

 Current research projects:

-“Armenian Women and the Politics of Conversion in Early Modern Ottoman Aleppo” (article manuscript)
+“Armenian Women, Legal Bargaining, and Gendered Politics of Conversion in Eighteenth Century Aleppo” (article manuscript)

-A History of Violence: Memories of Armenians Along the Turkish-Syrian Border (book project)
+A History of Violence: Collective Memory of the Armenian Genocide Along the Turkish-Syrian Border (book project)

 Armenian Society in Early Modern Aleppo, 1600-1800 (book project)